renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-downloading and running the alpine container in interactive mode... after the container running will see ourselves into the containers' bash
+downloading and running the alpine container in interactive mode... when the container be ready the container bash will be shown

 $ docker container run -it alpine
 Unable to find image 'alpine:latest' locally